Middle-grade illustrated fiction

 About the Book

-A Russian dwarf hamster so old he’s forgotten to die.
+A Russian Dwarf hamster so old he’s forgotten to die.

-A Holland-lop rabbit whose crusty exterior hides a warm heart.
+A Holland Lop rabbit whose crusty exterior hides a warm heart.

 The antisocial house cat next door.